-The study area (6.5 hectares) consists of a rectangular-shaped parcel, in part Lot 17, Concession 10, in the Geographic Township of Ramsay in the town of Mississippi Mills (Map 3).
-The subject property is within an area of woodland and scrub with some open patches of juniper and possible wetland.
-The study area is surrounded by this type of terrain except for some recent subdivision developments to the south.
+The study area (6.5 hectares) consists of a rectangular-shaped parcel, in part Lot 17, Concession 10, in the Geographic Township of Ramsay in the Town of Mississippi Mills (Map 4).
+The subject property is within an area of level, low-lying woodland and scrub with some open patches of juniper, a gravely fill/berm along the southern limits, and is mostly large permanently wet areas (Map 1 and Figure 1 to Figure 4).
+The study area is surrounded by similar topography except for some recent subdivision developments to the south.
+Notable in the current aerial imagery are many drainage ditches in the area and the wet areas immediately to the north (Map 4).